 Please provide the date, time and location of the event; the name(s) of the officer(s) involved (if known) and the name, address and telephone number of any possible witnesses.

-Your inquiry or complaint can be done by email, by phone, or for more efficient service, you may use our Citizen Complaint Form.
+Your inquiry or complaint can be done by email, by phone, or for more efficient service, you may use our Citizen Inquiry or Complaint Form.
 Please mail or email to:

 Chief of Campus Police